Pop Culture Madness!

 1942 Pop Culture History

-The BBC banned Deep In the Heart of Texas during work hours on the grounds that its infectious melody might cause wartime factory-hands to neglect their tools while they clapped in time with the song.
+The BBC banned Deep In the Heart of Texas during work hours because its infectious melody might cause wartime factory-hands to neglect their tools while they clapped in time with the song.

-The original version of the famous painting, "Washingtong Crossing the Delaware", was destroyed in an Allied bombing raid on Germany in 1942.
+The original version of the famous painting, “Washington Crossing The Delaware,” was destroyed in an Allied bombing raid on Germany in 1942.

 Franklin D. Roosevelt proposed a maximum income of $25,000, equivalent to roughly $350,000 today.

-The ball atop One Times Square started in 1907 as 100 incandescent light bulbs on a wood and iron structure hoisted with a rope.
-The ball drop tradition has been observed every year since, except in 1942 and 1943 in observance of wartime blackouts.
+The ball atop One Times Square started in 1907 as 100 incandescent lightbulbs on a wood and iron structure hoisted with a rope.
+The ball drop tradition has been observed yearly since, except in 1942 and 1943, in observance of wartime blackouts.

-3 Musketeers Bars originally had 3 smaller chocolate bars.
+3 Musketeers Bars originally had three smaller chocolate bars.
 A chocolate, strawberry, and vanilla variety.
-In 1942 the strawberry and vanilla flavors were cut in response to increased production costs as a result of sugar rationing.
+In 1942, the strawberry and vanilla flavors were cut due to increased production costs due to sugar rationing.

-Bambi and Bambi II hold the record for the record for the longest gap in between movie sequels, the first being released in 1942, the second being released 64 years later in 2006.
+Bambi and Bambi II hold the record for the longest gap between movie sequels, the first released in 1942 and the second released 64 years later in 2006.

 Hoagy Carmichael's 1942 song I'm a Cranky Old Yank in a Clanky Old Tank on the Streets of Yokohama with My Honolulu Mama Doin' Those Beat-o, Beat-o Flat-On-My-Seat-o, Hirohito Blues held the world record for the longest song title.

-The 1942 Rose Bowl was played in Durham, NC due to fears of Japanese attack on west coast of US.
+The 1942 Rose Bowl was played in Durham, NC, due to fears of a Japanese attack on the West Coast of the US.

-The word nimrod comes from a biblical figure, king Nimrod, who was a mighty hunter, but now means a stupid person after Bugs Bunny sarcastically referred to the hunter Elmer Fudd as nimrod in a cartoon (several times actually, but we have not determined the first one yet).
-Most people did not get the joke and assumed it meant 'stupid'.
+The word nimrod comes from a biblical figure, King Nimrod, who was a mighty hunter.
+It now means a stupid person after Bugs Bunny sarcastically referred to the hunter Elmer Fudd as nimrod in a cartoon.
+Most people did not get the joke and assumed it meant ‘stupid.’

-48% of Americans approved of Canada and the US becoming a single country according to a poll conducted by Gallup.
+According to a poll conducted by Gallup, 48% of Americans approved of Canada and the US becoming a single country.

 University of Chicago produced the first nuclear chain reaction, using uranium isotope U-235.